calvinhlee23/Pix/README.md

 ## Infinite Scroll

-Last notable feature of Pix is Stream's Infinite Scroll.
-React's Infinite Scroll allows store to request images in increments based on the user's scrolling behaviors.
+Last notable feature of Pix is Stream's `Infinite Scroll`.
+React's Infinite Scroll allows `Stream` to request images in increments based on the user's scrolling behaviors.

 ![infinite]
 [infinite]: ./docs/images/infinite.png

-This allows web page to load quickly even when the Stream is supposed to be filled with thousands of photos.
+This allows the components to load quickly even when the Stream is supposed to be filled with thousands of photos.